tchoi8/distributedwebofcare/party.md

 These talks will be followed by a collective act of making through a social emulation of the distributed web.
 We will experiment with dance, stories and art by exploring ways of mirroring distributed networks in a local space.
 This experimental act will culminate in a creative, poetic output.

-Following the activity, please join us for dancing, music and drinks as we celebrate each other with sounds from the multi-instrumental artist and DJ [stud1nt](http://stud1nt.nyc/).
+Following the activity, please join us for dancing, music and drinks as we celebrate each other with sounds from the multi-instrumental artist and DJ [stud1nt](http://stud1nt.nyc/) of Discwoman.

 The party will be governed by the DWC [code of conduct](https://dwc-tchoi8.hashbase.io/posts/coc/).
 It is open to the public and free with [RSVP](https://www.eventbrite.com/e/distributed-web-of-care-party-tickets-47220143721).